 12. Right to cancel or modify the Awards

-a) The Organisers reserve the right in their absolute discretion to cancel, terminate, modify or suspend the Awards or cancel or amend the terms of the application process at any time including:
+a) The Organizers reserve the right in their absolute discretion to cancel, terminate, modify or suspend the Awards or cancel or amend the terms of the application process at any time including:

-i) (i) if the Awards is not capable of running as planned, for example because of tampering, unauthorized intervention, fraud, technical failures, printing errors, or any other causes which corrupt or affect the administration, security, fairness, integrity, or proper conduct of the Awards; and (ii) in the event of circumstances beyond the Organizers' reasonable control.
+(i) if the Awards is not capable of running as planned, for example because of tampering, unauthorized intervention, fraud, technical failures, printing errors, cancellation of the the Bits & Pretzels Networking week event or any other causes which corrupt or affect the administration, security, fairness, integrity, or proper conduct of the Awards; and (ii) in the event of circumstances beyond the Organizers' reasonable control.

 c) The Organizers reserve the right to claim their actual damages incurred due to any misinformation in the event that you are excluded from the Awards under Clauses 13 a) and b).

-a) In case of intent (Vorsatz) or gross negligence (grobe Fahrlässigkeit) on the part of the Organisers or by the Organisers' agents in performance of this agreement (Erfüllungsgehilfen), the Organisers are liable pursuant to statutory law.
-The same applies in case of breach of fundamental obligations (wesentliche Vertragspflichten) of the Organisers' under these Award Terms.
-However, to the extent any breach of fundamental obligations is not intentional (vorsätzlich), the Organisers' liability for damages shall be limited to the typically predictable damage.
+a) In case of intent (Vorsatz) or gross negligence (grobe Fahrlässigkeit) on the part of the Organizers or by the Organizers' agents in performance of this agreement (Erfüllungsgehilfen), the Organizers are liable pursuant to statutory law.
+The same applies in case of breach of fundamental obligations (wesentliche Vertragspflichten) of the Organizers' under these Award Terms.
+However, to the extent any breach of fundamental obligations is not intentional (vorsätzlich), the Organizers' liability for damages shall be limited to the typically predictable damage.

-b) The Organisers' liability for culpable (schuldhaft) damage to life, body or health shall remain unaffected.
+b) The Organizers' liability for culpable (schuldhaft) damage to life, body or health shall remain unaffected.

 c) To the extent any liability of the Organizers for ordinary negligence (einfache Fahrlässigkeit) is not excluded by Clauses 14 a) and 14 b), the Organizers' liability shall be limited to the aggregate amount of EUR 5,000.